 You can’t say that you’ve been to Thailand without getting a Thai massage.
 They are usually very affordable and you can choose many types.
 There is nothing better than getting a massage after a hard day out exploring.
 However, be prepared that some of them might hurt so make sure to tell them to take it slow 😀

 VISIT KAYAN TRIBE IN NORTHERN THAILAND

-Once you are in Chiang Mai you can visit tribe called Kayan which is famous for the long necks of its female members.
-The Kayan tribe are a people coming to Thailand from Myanmar as refugees, escaping war, violence and discrimination caused by Myanmar’s Military junta.
-They are world famous for wearing golden rings around their necks.
+Once you are in Chiang Mai you can visit a tribe called Kayan which is famous for the long necks of its female members.
+The Kayan tribe are a people coming to Thailand from Myanmar as refugees, escaping war, violence, and discrimination caused by Myanmar’s Military junta.
+They are world-famous for wearing golden rings around their necks.
 Girls starting to wear their rings at the age of 5 to their 21st birthday.

-Please make sure not to take pictures like crazy of every person.
+Please make sure not to take pictures like crazy about every person.
 Kindly ask if you can take a photo together.
-Remember that these are humans and you also wouldn’t like if someone would be taking pictures of you without your permission.
-With increasing awareness their rights are finally improving and they are allowed to go to school and hospitals.
+Remember that these are humans and you also wouldn’t like it if someone would be taking pictures of you without your permission.
+With increasing awareness, their rights are finally improving and they are allowed to go to school and hospitals.